gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 A reasonably complex reference project I like is a web-mapping app that integrates with a database full of [Australian Census Data Pack data](https://datapacks.censusdata.abs.gov.au/datapacks/).

-A user makes a selection from a basemap and the program provides them with a table of data and a thematic web map.
-It's a simple CRUD application that actually has more use than something like a note taking app.
+The idea is that a user makes a selection from a basemap and the program provides them with a table of data and a thematic web map.
+It's a simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application that actually has more use than something like a note taking app.

 I like this problem because there's actually a lot to it.
-Frontends, API's and databases and it's big enough that the focus can be on any of those parts.
+Front-ends, API's and databases and it's big enough that the focus can be on any of those parts.

-An overview of this looks like:
+An general overview of application would be:

 {{< image name="generic_network_layout.png" alt="the generic network layout for this web mapping reference project" >}}

 ## The Retrospective

 About 4 years ago I build a PHP site I called CSV Ninja, The idea was to have a database full of data that was related to maps, and then to use a map an a selection tool to select areas and topics that you wanted to get CSV data about.
-I built that and it Amazingly worked.
+I built that and it amazingly worked.

-About a year later I built this app which extended the original idea and implemented it in a new programming language to include dynamic visualizations.
+About a year later I built an updated version of the app.
+As seen in the GIF below.
+It extended the original idea and implemented it in a new programming language to include dynamic visualizations.
 It was hard work.
 I didn't know much Python, or thematic web mapping, or really anything. *And that somewhat shows with my hand rolled flat CSS*.
-However, Building this mapping app was a lot of fun work and I was really proud of it all working in the end.
+However, Building this mapping app was a lot of fun and I was really proud of it all working in the end.
 So proud in fact that I've been paying about $1 a month to hang onto the Amazon EC2 instance that I put it all together on because I just can't bring myself to get rid of it.

 The other reason it's been such a long lived EC2 is that I also kind of forgot about it for a little over a year.
 I changed credit cards and forgot/ignored my AWS account.
 Which incidentally got cancelled for a period of time after I didn't pay my monthly $1 to keep that EC2 alive. :P
 I asked the AWS support team for my account back and they said "give us our $18 bucks".
 So I did and my account came back!
 Along with my favorite little EC2.
 Which I then ignored for about another year whilst work got busy. *If you can tell my childhood Tamagotchi didn't last long*